10 Traveller reviews from Holiday Watchdog

 "The Monastery Village is a good quality hotel.
 Rooms are well fitted out with aircon as standard.
 Small but comfortable pool area.
 Our room in main building seemed better than the little apartments which are built into a steep slope and split level inside.
 Whole site is steep hill, not good if you have mobility problems.
 All adult residents in our stay, as advertised.
 Staff could be a bit off-hand at times but you would always get what you wanted.
 Excellent breakfast menu and hotel restaurant on par with others locally.
 Hotel is about 4 miles up steep hill from Kyrenia centre, so hire car or taxi is a must.
 Hotel do a minibus run three times a day but not late enough for eating out in town.
 You gain peace and quiet away from Kyrenia centre at cost of transport.
 Bellapais village and restaurants are about 1 mile up the hill but will send taxi if you book with them, had good meals up there.
 Had terrible and expensive meal in Bella View next door - lovely hotel but rubbish food.
+John and Tricia, Scotland"

 - Travel date: 26th September 2006

 Great for a week

 - Travel date: 25th September 2006

 Relaxed in Bellapais